 Whistleblowers are protected from any civil, criminal, or administrative liability (including disciplinary action) for making the disclosure.
-Any information that is part of a disclosure cannot be used as evidence against a whistleblower in criminal trials or cases involving a penalty, except in cases about the falsity of the information.
+Any information that is part of a disclosure cannot be used as evidence against a whistleblower in criminal trials or cases involving a penalty, except in cases where information is falsified.